hughrun/autodidact/to-be-read.md

 * Trick mirror: reflections on self-delusion / Jia Tolentino
 * Fictions of sustainability: the politics of growth and post-capitalist futures / Boris Frankel
 * Confronting the democratic discourse of librarianship / Sam Popowich
+* The Knowledge: How to Rebuild Civilization in the Aftermath of a Cataclysm / Lewis Dartnell